Esri/arcgis-runtime-samples-android/.github/ISSUE_TEMPLATE.md

 # ArcGIS Android Issue Template

 GitHub is **ONLY** used for issues pertaining to ArcGIS Runtime SDK Samples.
-Use [GeoNet](https://geonet.esri.com/community/developers/native-app-developers/arcgis-runtime-sdk-for-android) for any general ArcGIS Runtime Android SDK questions.
+Use [Esri Community](https://community.esri.com/t5/arcgis-runtime-sdk-for-android-questions/bd-p/arcgis-runtime-sdk-for-android-questions) for any general ArcGIS Runtime Android SDK questions.

 Is this something you can [contribute](CONTRIBUTING.md)?
 Send a pull request!
 New Samples, bug fixes and documentation fixes are welcome.